sigstore/docs/content/en/cosign/signing/other_types.md

 ```

 These approaches also work with files on disk, except you use `sign-blob` or `attest-blob` instead of the OCI versions `sign` or `attest`.

+Note that there are also SBOM predicate types, but they are not recommended.
+Using a SBOM predicate type will result in the entire SBOM being included in the signature bundle, and so you will have to download the entire SBOM every time you want to verify the signature on the container.

 ## Tekton Bundles